How we can help

 - Youth may or may not have another court date.
 If a future court date is set, the young person must go to court.

 - If successful, formal charges will be withdrawn.
-If unsuccessful, the court will determine outcome.
+If unsuccessful, the court or Police will determine outcome and formal charges may be assigned.